navcoin/navcoin-org/content/community-fund/index.en.md

                 <div class="feature-card">
                     <img src="/images/community-fund/cfu-submit.svg" alt="" class="item-icon">
                     <h3>Step 1: Submit Proposal</h3>
-                    <p style="margin-bottom: 10%">Dream up the improvements you would like to see in the NavCoin ecosystem, and submit your proposal to the&nbsp;network.</p>
+                    <p style="margin-bottom: 10%">Dream up the improvements you would like to see in the Navcoin ecosystem, and submit your proposal to the&nbsp;network.</p>
                     <a href="https://www.navexplorer.com/dao/proposals/pending" target="_blank" class="round-btn small gradient-btn">Create proposal        <img src="/images/icons/rightward-arrow.svg" class="btn-img">
                     </a>
                 </div>